The Podfile is a specification that describes the dependencies of the

 Use the dependencies of a Pod defined in the given podspec file.
 If no arguments are passed the first podspec in the root of the Podfile is used.
 It is intended to be used by the project of a library.

 podspec :path => '/Documents/PrettyKit/PrettyKit.podspec'

-the given block.
-The target will by default include the dependencies
+from the given block.
+The target will by default include the

 The Podfile creates a global target named

 :default which produces the